New York Workers Compensation Attorneys

 Employees get hurt at work every day, as a New York workers’ comp attorney can attest.
 These accidents usually occur if an employer has failed to keep the workplace safe.
 While many of the injuries that result from these injuries are minor, some are life-threatening.
 Let’s take a closer look at the common causes of workplace accidents:

 Workers’ comp attorneys in New York may have worked with clients who slipped and fell at work because of poor lighting.
 If there isn’t adequate lighting in the workplace, employees may have trouble seeing where they’re going and fall.
-It’s important for employers to have sufficient lighting in all areas of the workplace and to fix broken light bulbs immediately.
+Employers need to have sufficient lighting in all work areas and fix broken light bulbs immediately.

 Employees who work around hazardous materials must be extra cautious.
 If these materials aren’t handled properly, they can result in burns and other serious injuries.
-Workers must be properly trained on how to use these hazardous materials and follow all safety rules.
+Employers must adequately train workers on how to use these hazardous materials and follow all safety rules.
 Injuries can be avoided if workers wear safety goggles, gloves, and other safety gear while working around these materials.